What’s a High-Score Open Rate or Click-Through Rate for Auto Dealers?

 What is a good benchmark for dealer email stats?

-Finding a Good Open Rate or CTR for Auto Emails
+How to Find a Good Open Rate or CTR for Auto Emails

 We’ll offer some numbers to give you a general sense of the open rate or CTR your automotive emails should strive for, but remember that there are a lot of variables at play: